aiXander/Realtime_PyAudio_FFT/README.md

 **ToDo:**
 * Implement realtime beat detection / melody extraction on top of FFT features (eg using Harmonic/Percussive decomposition)
 * The pygame.transform operations sometimes cause weird visual artifacts (boxes) for some resolution settings --> fix?
+* Remove the matplotlib dependency since it's only needed for the colormap of the vis..